EnduringBeta/ui-select-min-bootstrap-css/README.md

 - Lines from the Basic example found here: https://angular-ui.github.io/ui-select/;
 - Lines specific to our implementation that may be applicable or not.

 I am choosing to share this in case it is useful to anyone who needs to use the ui-select Bootstrap theme but isn't using Bootstrap.
 Save yourself some time, and start here.
+Our project is using Sass, but if you are not, only the last section utilizes that.
+Feel free to remove or customize.